The Normandy Invasion -- The Loss of Two Destroyers

 USS Meredith (DD-726)

-Multiple times, the USS Meredith reported being hit by a bomb.
+USS Meredith reported multiple times being hit by a bomb.
 (8 June 1944).

 But afterward, the "official" cause of the Meredith's sinking was a mine.

-Multiple times, the USS Corry reported being sunk by heavy enemy artillery fire.
+USS Corry reported multiple times being sunk by heavy enemy artillery fire.
 (6 June 1944)

 But afterward, the "official" cause of the Corry's sinking was a mine.